-- 1 Locate the WLAN card slot on your computer. - 2 Slide the WLAN card into the slot on the system board. - 3 Connect the WLAN antenna cables to the WLAN module. - 4 Place the WLAN card bracket on the WLAN card and replace the single (M2x3) screw to secure the bracket to the computer.
+- 1 Locate the WLAN card slot on your computer. - 2 Slide the WLAN card into the slot on the system board. - 3 Reconnect the WLAN card cables to the WLAN module. - 4 Place the WLAN bracket on the WLAN card and secure it with the single (M2x3) screw.